Skip to content

 Fire Sparks

-Fire is an extrememly common cause of overprotection you must design against.
+Fire is an extremely common cause of overpressure you must design against.
 Photo taken by Kirrus at Flickr licensed CC-by-SA.

 Here is a list of a few scenarios to consider:

 • External fire heats up the contents of pipes or vessels.
-You need to determine how much of the vessel is engulfed in the flames what liquid level (if any) is present.
-If you have liquid boiling off you may have a dynamic calculation on your hands.
-Insulation plays a part.
+You need to determine how much of the vessel is engulfed in the flames and what liquid level (if any) is present inside the vessels/pipes, as liquid can absorb the energy of the fire by heating and then vaporizing.
+If you have liquid boiling off you may have a dynamic calculation on your hands, because the for multi-component fluids the composition and fluid properties can change as part of the fluid boils off.
+Insulation plays a part in fire calculations.
 API 521 has some equations you can use to model a fire and also and gives you fire dimensions you can usually assume.
 (In general one considers up to a 25 ft high fire, in a 2500 square feet pool, as a maximum for most relief valve and flare header sizing)

 • A valve is closed, causing a pump or compressor to keep pushing into a non-flowing or “dead” zone.
-The equipment may keep pushing and increasing the pressure until something breaks, especially if it’s a positive displacement pump.
-(Centrifugal pumps can only push so far before they “dead head” – at max, they will output the pressure that their pump curve says at a flowrate of zero).
+The equipment may keep pushing and increasing the pressure until something breaks.
+This is an especially large risk if dealing with a positive displacement machine.
+(Unlike positive displacement-type equipment, centrifugal pumps can only push so far before they “dead head” – at max, they will output the differential pressure that their pump curve indicates at a flowrate of zero)

 • A heat exchanger stops working (maybe the cooling tower goes down or a valve gets closed), causing pressure to rise